beckelmw/digital-garden/code/creating-a-digital-garden-with-github-markdown-and-cloudflare-workers.md

 #### Environment variables

-Miniflare will pickup the variables you define in a `.env` file automatically.
-When you deploy your worker to Cloudflare you will have to set the environment variables your worker expects using their [wrangler cli](https://developers.cloudflare.com/workers/cli-wrangler/commands#put) tool.
+Miniflare will pickup the variables you define in a [.env](https://miniflare.dev/core/variables-secrets) file automatically.
+When you deploy your worker to Cloudflare you will need to set the environment variables your worker expects using their [wrangler cli](https://developers.cloudflare.com/workers/cli-wrangler/commands#put) tool.

 ### Getting content from the Github API

 You can use the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API from within a Cloudflare worker.
-The fetch looks like this:
+The fetch call looks like this:

 ```
 const headers = new Headers({
     authorization: `token ${env.GITHUB_TOKEN}`,
     accept: "application/vnd.github.v3+json",
     "User-Agent": "beckelman.org", // GITHUB will send 403 without UserAgent
 });

 if (cachedItem?.etag) {
     headers.append("If-None-Match", cachedItem.etag);
 }

 const res = await fetch(`https://api.github.com/repos/${env.GITHUB_OWNER}/${env.GITHUB_REPO}/contents${path}`, {
     headers,
 });
 ```

 #### Caching fetched content with Workers KV

 When you make a request for content from the Github API it will return a [304 Not Modified](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/304) status code if the content hasn't changed.
 You tell it what content you have via an [etag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) in a [If-None-Match](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-None-Match) header in your request.
-The nice thing about 304s is they don't count against your API quota.
+The nice thing about [304s is they don't count against your API quota](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#conditional-requests).

 The flow is:
- - Check KV for cached content
+ - Check [Workers KV](https://developers.cloudflare.com/workers/learning/how-kv-works) for cached content
  - If cached content exists, then add If-None-Match header with etag stored with the cached content
  - Make request
  - Check response